Norsk versjon: Personvernerklæring

 - Security purposes: To identify and detect security incidents or misuse, with the aim of disclosing event data and logs when necessary.

-- Further development and improvement of the service: To analyse aggregated usage statistics with a view to improving Feide’s functionality and user experience.
+- Further development and improvement of the service: To analyse anonymous usage statistics with a view to improving Feide’s functionality and user experience.

-- Customer support and administration: To process contact details and organisational data in connection with the administration of the customer relationship, including sending operational notices, change notifications and other necessary information related to the service.
+- Customer support and administration: To process contact details and organisational data in connection with the administration of the customer relationship.

 - Statistics for sector purposes: To prepare aggregated statistics on the use of Feide, for research purposes for national education authorities and for statutory public duties.